4paradigm/OpenMLDB/docs/en/maintain/multi_cluster.md

 **Data Synchronization**

 Data synchronization between master and slave clusters primarily relies on binlogs.
-The overarching synchronization logic unfolds as follows:
+The synchronization logic unfolds as follows:

 - Within a single cluster: Leader nodes transmit data to follower nodes for synchronization.
 - Between master and slave clusters: The leader node of the master cluster transmits data to the leader node of the slave cluster for synchronization.